MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M10L01_PVA.md

 6. Enter **Check weather** as a trigger phrase and click **Add**.

 7. The Check weather topic should now have five trigger phrases.
-Click **Go to authoring canvas**.

 8. Enter **I can help you with that.
 I just need some additional information.** for **Message** and click **add node**.